 Many SAS procedures not only compute statistics but also provide standard errors or confidence intervals that enable you to infer whether an estimate is precise.
 Many confidence intervals are based on distributional assumptions about the population. ("If the errors are normally distributed, then....")
 However, the following SAS procedures provide an easy way to obtain a distribution-free confidence interval by using the bootstrap.
 See the SAS/STAT documentation for the syntax for each procedure.

-- PROC CAUSALMED introduced the BOOTSTRAP statement in SAS/STAT 14.3 (SAS 9.4M5).
+- The CAUSALMED and CAUSALTRT procedures support the BOOTSTRAP statement in SAS/STAT 14.3 (SAS 9.4M5).
 The statement enables you to compute bootstrap estimates of standard errors and confidence intervals for various effects and percentages of total effects.

 - PROC MULTTEST supports the BOOTSTRAP and PERMUTATION options, which enable you to compute estimates of p-values that make no distributional assumptions.